Scarlet Street: Plot

-New York, 1934 – Christopher "Chris" Cross, a meek amateur painter and cashier for a clothing retailer, is fêted by his employer for 25 years of service.
-After presenting Chris with a gold watch and kind words, company head J.J.
-Hogarth leaves the party and gets into a car with a beautiful blonde.
+New York, 1934 – Christopher "Chris" Cross, a late middle-aged cashier for a clothing retailer, is fêted by his employer for 25 years of service.
+After presenting Chris with a gold watch and kind words, company owner J.J.
+Hogarth leaves the party and gets into a limousine with his beautiful blonde mistress.
 Chris muses to a colleague about his desire to be loved by a young woman like that.

-Walking home through Greenwich Village, Chris sees a young woman, Katherine "Kitty" March, being attacked, and knocks her assailant unconscious with his umbrella.
-After Chris dashes off to summon a policeman, the assailant, who is actually Kitty's boyfriend Johnny, flees.
+Walking home through Greenwich Village still in his tuxedo, Chris sees Katherine "Kitty" March being attacked by a drunken assailant; Chris flails the man with his umbrella, who slips and is knocked out by a kerb.
+While Chris dashes off to summon a policeman, the assailant, who is actually Kitty's boyfriend Johnny, flees.
 Chris walks Kitty to her apartment.
-His wistful remarks about art suggest to her that Chris must be a wealthy painter.
+His wistful remarks about art and formal dinner attire suggest to her that Chris must be a wealthy painter rather than the meek amateur he is.
 Enamored of Kitty and thinking she feels affection for him, Chris tells her about his loveless marriage.
-His shrewish wife Adele idolizes her previous husband, a policeman believed drowned while trying to rescue a suicidal woman.
+His shrewish wife Adele idolizes her previous husband, a policeman honored for drowning while trying to rescue a suicidal woman.

-Needing funds for a shady business deal, Johnny believes that Kitty should play on Chris's naivete and feign romantic interest in the supposed rich artist to swindle money from him.
-Kitty persuades Chris to rent her an apartment, suggesting that he could use it as his art studio.
-To finance the apartment, Chris steals $500 in insurance bonds from his wife and later $1,000 cash from his employer.
+Needing funds for a shady business deal, Johnny believes that Kitty should play on Chris's naivete and feign romantic interest to swindle him.
+Kitty persuades Chris to rent her an apartment, suggesting that he can use it as his art studio.
+Chris falls for it, steals $500 in insurance bonds from his wife, and later $1,000 cash from his employer.

-Unknown to Chris, Johnny tries selling some of his paintings, leaving them with a street vendor who thinks them worth no more than $25.
-The paintings attract the interest of art critic David Janeway, who declares the work as exceptional.
+Unknown to Chris, Johnny tries selling some of his paintings, leaving them with a street vendor who believes them worth no more than $25.
+They attract the interest of art critic Damon Janeway, who declares the work original and brilliant.
 After Johnny persuades Kitty to pretend that she painted them, she charms Janeway with Chris's own views about art.
-Captivated by the paintings and by Kitty, Janeway promises to represent her.
-However, Adele sees her husband's paintings, signed "Katherine March", in the window of a commercial art gallery and accuses Chris of copying March's work.
+Captivated by the paintings and her, Janeway advances Kitty's career.
+However, Adele sees her husband's paintings, signed "Katherine March", in the window of an exclusive art gallery and accuses Chris of copying March's work.
 Chris confronts Kitty, who claims that she had sold them because she needed the money.
-Delighted that his creations are appreciated, he lets her become the public face of his art.
-She becomes a huge commercial success, although Chris never receives any of the money.
+Delighted that his creations are appreciated, he lets her remain the public face of his art.
+It becomes a huge commercial success, but Chris never receives a dime.